 Types of Work Schedules

-A work schedule generally refers to the days per week and the hours per day that an employee works.
-There are several different types of work schedules.
-Work schedules vary based on the organization and the job.
-A work schedule can also vary based on the time of year.
-For example, some jobs have work schedules that vary depending on the season.
+A work schedule generally refers to the days per week and the hours per day that an employee is expected to be at their job.
+There are several different types of work schedules, which vary based on the organization and the position.
+Your schedule can also vary based on the time of year.
+For example, some jobs have work schedules that change, depending on the season.

 Make sure you know the work schedule for any job before accepting a position.
 This will help you avoid any surprises when you start work.